-Lili, a neobank aimed at freelancers, raises $55M as it passes 200k users – TechCrunch
+Lili, a neobank aimed at freelancers, raises $55M as it passes 200K users – TechCrunch

 In terms of the technology, Bar David noted that those looking for a new kind of account to help manage finances needed something flexible and completely usable without the need to visit a physical bank branch.

 “We were definitely in the right place at the right time,” she said.
-“Not only did Covid have an impact on the freelance economy, but it meant no access to bank branches.
+“Not only did COVID have an impact on the freelance economy, but it meant no access to bank branches.
 That meant a greater willingness to adopt a service like ours, and that had a huge effect.”

 Freelancing — whatever your actual skill or profession happens to be — has a lot to recommend it.

-You are, as they say, your own boss: you can choose which hours your work, what work you take on, how to execute it, and whether you want to promote yourself to work on other things without worrying if your manager will endorse or beat down or perhaps worst of all ignore or dismiss your ambition.
+You are, as they say, your own boss: you can choose which hours you work, what work you take on, how to execute it, and whether you want to promote yourself to work on other things without worrying if your manager will endorse or beat down or perhaps worst of all ignore or dismiss your ambition.
 You have only your own motivation, and luck, to praise or constructively criticize or sympathize with in your annual reviews with yourself about how you have been doing.

 But — and I can say this from very direct experience — it can also be a real pain in the ass.

 You have to figure out how to healthily manage your time well, and not take on too much, or panic when not enough work is coming in.
-You are constantly fighting your own corner when those contracting your services to exploit you or underpay you, with the understanding that pushing back too much might find out you out of a job altogether.
+You are constantly fighting your own corner when those contracting your services exploit you or underpay you, with the understanding that pushing back too much might find you out of a job altogether.
 You may not get the chances and work you were hoping to get, and then you don’t get paid for the shots you never take.

 And that is before the considerable efforts you need to put in to effectively become your own business manager.